epfl-ada/ada-2021-project-dataoverflow/README.md

 - What main topics do western people associate China with?

     We would like to analyze which topics western public figures present when talking about China.
 We think that this is a good first-shot method to gain insight into possible answers to the main research question, as they provide our later analyses with context about the relationship between the west and China.
 A possible finding might for example be that in 2020, the most frequent topic regarding China is Covid-19.
 This would then provide context to an analysis between for example the view of different political parties.

+- What are the attitudes of the Western people towards these topic?
+Have these attitudes ever changed?

-- Is it different between the political parties and different news sources?
+- Do attitudes differ between countries, the political parties and different news sources?

+There are also some questions that worth investigating:

+- For some certain speakers, Have their views ever changed?

+- Do the views of the same speaker differ when quoted by different press?

 ## Methods

+#### Data cleaning

+###### Filter Data by Topic

+#### Initial Analysis

+By Time
+By Press

+#### Topic Extraction By LDA

+#### Sentiment analysis

+####

+####

 ## Timeline and milestones